netdata/netdata/docs/export/README.md

 ### Change how often the exporting engine sends metrics

-By default, the exporting engine only sends metrics to external databases every 10 seconds so as to not congest the destination with thousands of per-second metrics.
+By default, the exporting engine only sends metrics to external databases every 10 seconds to avoid congesting the destination with thousands of per-second metrics.

-You can change this frequency for all connectors, based on how you use exported metrics or the resources you can allocate to long-term storage, with the with the `update every` setting.
+You can change this frequency for all connectors based on how you use exported metrics or the resources you can allocate to long-term storage.
+Use the `update every` setting to change the frequency in seconds.

 ```conf
 [exporting:global]